 Coconut flour popovers are fluffy and delicious.
 They are wonderful for breakfast with sweet butter, honey or jam.

-These gluten free and paleo coconut flour popovers are so delicious.
-They are light and airy, and have a mild, pleasant taste.
+These gluten-free and paleo coconut flour popovers are so delicious.
+They are light and airy and have a mild, pleasant taste.
 They are wonderful with sweet butter, honey or jam.
+And in terms of your health, I do believe they are a much better choice than wheat flour popovers.

-I love these coconut flour popovers and make them often for my family, but before you make this recipe, do keep in mind that coconut flour popovers are quite different from wheat flour popovers, so expectations should be adjusted.
+No, they don’t.
+I love these coconut flour popovers and make them often for my family.
+But before you make this recipe, do keep in mind that they are quite different from wheat flour popovers, so expectations should be adjusted.

-Like many coconut flour pastries, these coconut flour popovers are slightly eggy; they rise in the oven as they bake, but not as much as classic popovers.
-My first version deflated badly when I took it out of the oven, so I increased the coconut flour amount and subsequent versions did not deflate too much.
+Like many coconut flour baked goods, these coconut flour popovers are slightly eggy.
+They rise in the oven as they bake, but not as much as classic popovers.
+My first version deflated badly when I took it out of the oven.
+So I increased the coconut flour amount and subsequent versions did not deflate too much.

 Most importantly in terms of expectations, coconut flour popovers don’t have the crisp outside and soft, hollow inside typical to classic popovers.
 Rather, they are soft all over.

-I do like them alot, and my kids have requested these popovers many times since I first made them, so if you’d like to give them a try, here is my recipe for tasty and healthy coconut flour popovers.
+I do like them a lot, and my kids have requested these popovers many times since I first made them.
+So I don’t think you’ll be disappointed if you decide to make them.

 Coconut Flour Popovers